 The dried hydrangeas somehow keep making the cut, too even though technically I guess they’re more summery.

 Of course I had to include a few pictures of my favorite white desk, too.
-You can read about how I painted it here.
+You can read how I painted it here.

 We don’t actually use our fireplace, but doesn’t a nice bucket of logs just scream winter?
 Glad you agree!